Week 1

 All Events

-ABOUT July 30, 2024 UN World Day Against Trafficking in Persons
+July 30, 2025 United Nations World Day Against Trafficking -❝rescue Every Child”

 On July 30 of every year, The United Nations hosts a World Day on human trafficking to raise awareness for Survivors of Human Trafficking worldwide.
 This year’s World Day theme is Building Resilience and Activating Community Collaborations.